[Note: Cisco recently refreshed this site and it is now Cisco Live On-Demand Library, but overall this is still essentially accurate.]

 Cisco Live Virtual

-If you aren’t leveraging Cisco Live Virtual, you’re missing out on a useful resource.
+If you aren’t leveraging Cisco Live On-Demand Library, you’re missing out on a useful resource.
 The real feature of Cisco Live Virtual is the Session Catalog.
 There are PDFs of all (or at least most) Cisco Live sessions for the last several years and videos of many of the presentations are also available.
 This includes sessions from international Cisco Live shows, as well.
 Besides being useful all year long, it’s helpful when setting up your Cisco Live session schedule.
 Oh, and did I mention that it’s free, even if you aren’t going to Cisco Live?

 One of the tools the Cisco Live (non-virtual) session catalog gives you is letting you know how much of a given presentation is new this year.
 If it’s 0-25%, there’s not much difference from last year.
 You can go read through last year’s PDF and decide if it’s worth attending that session, or if another would be more valuable to you.
 Perhaps you may find a session that has a video, then you could watch the video of the session, which will free your time for yet another session.
 Even if there’s significant new content for 2012, you might find a recording of the session from Cisco Live London or Melbourne, both of which happened within the last month or two, and those will have most of the updated content.